pixie-io/pixie/DEVELOPMENT.md

     ```
     ./scripts/deploy_cloud_prereqs.sh plc-dev dev
     ```
 2. Deploy the Pixie Cloud services and deployments.
-Note to change the profile depending on whether you are deploying to minikube or another K8s environment.
+Note to add profile flags for whether you're running a dev build, minikube env, or want to use ory_auth in place of auth0.

     ```
+    # note: Profile args are not exclusive.
+    # -p dev enables the dev profile
+    # -p minikube enables the minikube profile
+    # -p ory_auth enables the ory authentication deployment.
+Not including this uses auth0 by default.
-    skaffold dev -f skaffold/skaffold_cloud.yaml -p (dev|minikube|oss_auth)
+    skaffold dev -f skaffold/skaffold_cloud.yaml (-p dev) (-p minikube) (-p ory_auth)
     ```
 3. Load basic artifacts into the database.

     ```
-    # --load_oss_auth only works for skaffold cloud's started with `-p oss_auth`.
+    # --load_ory_auth only works for skaffold cloud's started with `-p ory_auth`.
-    ./scripts/load_dev_db.sh plc-dev [--load_oss_auth]
+    ./scripts/load_dev_db.sh plc-dev [--load_ory_auth]
     ```
 4. Update `/etc/hosts` so that it knows to point `dev.withpixie.dev` to your running dev cloud instance.
 The `dev_dns_updater` will do this process for you.